AutoSponge/autosponge.github.com/_posts/2014-12-05-which-is-why-i-use-part.md

 This week, I read [Calling an Array of Functions in JavaScript](http://zpao.com/posts/calling-an-array-of-functions-in-javascript/).
 Paul O’Shannessy is correct, this stuff is not obvious.
 Which is why I made (and use) [part](https://github.com/AutoSponge/_part_).
-Part allows me to approach problem's like this, calling an array of functions, using the native functionality I know but with the syntax I want.
+Part allows me to approach problems like this, calling an array of functions, using the native functionality I know but with the syntax I want.
 Paul's blog doesn't allow comments, so I had to post this...

 {% highlight js %}